Ada-Developers-Academy/core-unit-2/update-and-delete/update-and-delete.md

 ### Manually Testing with `psql`

-We can also check if our book was updated in the database using `psql`!
+We can also check if our book was updated in the database using `psql`, just as we did when creating new records!

+Let's try it out on our own!
+We can refer back to the Intro to SQL lessons if we need a reminder about how to write a query like this.

 <!-- prettier-ignore-start -->
 ### !challenge